demisto/content/Packs/EWS/Integrations/SecurityAndCompliance/README.md

 ### Delegated Authentication

-To access the Security & Compliance Center, the user account needs to be a global administrator or needs to be assigned the Role Management role (a role is assigned only to the Organization Management role group).
+To access the Security & Compliance Center, the user who is configuring the account which will be used in O365 S&C, needs to be a global administrator or needs to be assigned the Role Management role (a role is assigned only to the Organization Management role group).
 The Role Management role allows users to view, create, and modify role groups.
+*Clarification:* The account which is used by the integration, does _not_ require Global Administrator permissions.

 1. Login into the [Security & Compliance Center](https://ps.compliance.protection.outlook.com):